 Clients in need who visit the cupboard are asked to show proof of residency when registering.
-Must live in Chester County portion of Twin Valley School District.
+Must live in the Twin Valley School District both Chester and Berks County.
 This also includes the Indian Run Community.

 The Emergency Food Assistance Program is operated in accordance with United States Department of Agriculture (USDA) policy, which prohibits discrimination on the basis of race, color, national origin, sex, age or disability.
 Eligibility is based upon the income guidelines listed below.
 The recipient circles the entire line that applies to their Household Size, understanding they must be at, or below, the income level indicated to be eligible for program benefits.